StaxWP/visibility-logic-elementor/readme.txt

 === Visibility Logic for Elementor ===
-Contributors: seventhqueen, kierantaylorio, codezz, rtynio
+Contributors: staxwp, seventhqueen, kierantaylorio, codezz, rtynio
 Tags: elementor, elementor restrictions, elementor conditions, elementor widgets, visibility logic, widget conditions Requires at least: 3.0
 Requires PHP: 5.6
 Tested up to: 5.7.2
-Stable tag: 2.0.0
+Stable tag: 2.0.1
 License: GLPv2 or later

 Hide or show Elementor widgets based on user role, if logged in or not.